rexbrutal/camunda-bpa-group09/README.md

 # Ü2 – BPMN Specification with Camunda Exercise
 Deliverable 2 of Group 09 for the course "Busine Process Automation" at the university of Humboldt-University at Berlin.

-## Instructions
+## **Instructions**

+### Importing the Model into Camunda 8

-Since we do not have any backend code with e.g. springboot or similar there is not really a need for instructions after the model has been imported into Camunda.
+Since we do not have any backend code with e.g. Spring Boot or similar, there is not really a need for instructions after the model has been imported into Camunda.

-To import the model in Camunda 8, first sign up in camunda: https://camunda.com/de/
+1. To import the model in Camunda 8, first sign up in Camunda: https://camunda.com/de/

-Make sure to choose the free trial when signing up since this can't be changed afterwards.
+2. Make sure to choose the free trial when signing up since this can't be changed afterwards.

+### Setting Up Your Project

-After creating an account, click on the menu button (upper left corner at the moment) and select "Modeler"
+1. After creating an account, click on the menu button (upper left corner at the moment) and select "Modeler."

-Now create a new project (e.g. "BPA Group 9") and click on the project
+2. Now create a new project (e.g., "BPA Group 9") and click on the project.

-Download the model and forms from [ressources](ressources/)
+3. Download the model and forms from [resources](resources/).

-Upload the files via the "Create new" -> "Upload files" Button
+4. Upload the files via the "Create new" -> "Upload files" Button.

-Assign the "Order-to-Cash BPMN process model" as the main process (three points on the left side inside the project)
+5. Assign the "Order-to-Cash BPMN process model" as the main process (three points on the left side inside the project).

-Create a cluster
+### Creating a Cluster

-Open the menu and click on "Console"
+1. Open the menu and click on "Console."

-Click on "Clusters" in the tab (Dashboard - Clusters - Organization) next to the menu
+2. Click on "Clusters" in the tab (Dashboard - Clusters - Organization) next to the menu.

-Create a new cluster ("Create new cluster")
+3. Create a new cluster ("Create new cluster"):
    - Cluster name: "Test cluster"
    - Channels: Alpha (1)
    - Generations: Zeebe (8.7.0)

 ### Simulation